 Learn how to can at home with me this Wednesday in my FREE Live training click here to register!

 Rhubarb is one of my favorite spring foods.
 It's the perfect balance of tart paired with sweetness, like nature's version of sweet tarts, and just as addicting.
-Rhubarb is known for it's tongue tantalizing delights as a dessert from rhubarb dump cake (with a homemade from scratch cake mix), strawberry rhubarb jam, rhubarb pie, rhubarb and blueberry pie, I can't think of a way rhubarb doesn't work.
+Rhubarb is known for it's tongue tantalizing delights as a dessert from strawberry rhubarb dump cake (with a homemade from scratch cake mix), strawberry rhubarb jam, rhubarb pie, rhubarb and blueberry pie, I can't think of a way rhubarb doesn't work.
 I've even make it into a barbecue sauce that is divine.
 You might say I have a bit of a crush on rhubarb.

 3 Ways to Preserve Rhubarb